-Start off by Googling yourself – what are the top results including images and videos?
+- Trying Googling yourself (include your subject area or place of work if you have a common name) – what are the top results including images and videos?

-Digital footprints are explained in this LinkedIn Learning video
+- The impact of students’ digital footprints are discussed in this LinkedIn Learning video on digital citizenship

 Using online forms of communication can be different from familiar face-to-face interactions.
 Netiquette is a term used to describe the conventions for conducting these online interactions that help online communication run smoothly and prevent people being inadvertently offended.